Ernesto905/Cookiegpt-application/README.md

 # COOKIEGPT - A simple application, overengineered 👩‍🔧🔧⚙️🚀

+Note, the purpose of this app was to enhance my understanding of platform engineering.
+Most of the focus was on automating the infrastructure, integration, and deployment of this application.
+If you want to check that out, [click me!](https://github.com/Ernesto905/cookiegpt-infrastructure)

 ## Quick Setup, without the pipeline

 ### Ensure you are in the src file and that you have python >= 3.7 installed